ExploRLLM/ExploRLLM.github.io/README.md

-# Nerfies
+# ExploRLLM

-This is the repository that contains source code for the [Nerfies website](https://nerfies.github.io).
+This is the repository that contains source code for the [ExploRLLM website](https://explorllm.github.io/).

-If you find Nerfies useful for your work please cite:
+Bibtex citation:
 ```
-@article{park2021nerfies
+@article{ma2024explorllm,
-  author    = {Park, Keunhong and Sinha, Utkarsh and Barron, Jonathan T. and Bouaziz, Sofien and Goldman, Dan B and Seitz, Steven M. and Martin-Brualla, Ricardo},
+  title={ExploRLLM: Guiding Exploration in Reinforcement Learning with Large Language Models},
-  title     = {Nerfies: Deformable Neural Radiance Fields},
+  author={Ma, Runyu and Luijkx, Jelle and Ajanovic, Zlatan and Kober, Jens},
-  journal   = {ICCV},
+  journal={arXiv preprint arXiv:2403.09583},
-  year      = {2021},
+  year={2024}
 }

 ```

 # Website License